Sadochok-BISEC/TrainingCenterSite/README.md

-# TrainingCenterSite
+# TrainingCenterSite with help Python + Django, web-app and dekstop app(WPF)
- Training Center Site on Qt C++ & Django Python
+A simple website with IT trainings using python and django, authorization + registration, viewing user profile